musaugurlu/Change-IP/README.md

  * or, If you just want to save it in a folder and import it, use this `Save-Module -Name Change-IP -Path <path>`

 ## Requiremet
-* You will need "Run Powershell as Administrator" to change the ip, so to use this module.
+* You will need to "Run Powershell as Administrator" to change the IP, so to use this module.
 * You need to know your Interface Index.
 You may find it with this command `Get-NetIPAddress | select ipaddress,interfaceindex`